smm3000/CV/README.md

 KPMG (Oct 2015 to Feb 2020)
 Assistant Manager

+* Led a number of engagements across different clients and industries.
 * Completed charted accountancy qualifications whilst working full-time.

 ## Skills

  **Team Player**

-* Worked in a number of diverse teams across different engagements and projects throughout my career - enjoy joining and working alongside a team.
+* Worked in a number of diverse teams across different projects throughout my career - I enjoy joining and working alongside different teams.

 **Attention to detail**

-* Throughout my previous career roles - attention to detail has been an important skill which I have been able to develop as part of my previous career.
+* Throughout my previous career roles - attention to detail has been an important skill which I have been able to develop throughout my career.

 **Quick Learner**

-* I thrive on learning new things & understanding how they work.
+* I thrive on learning new things & understanding how things work.

+**Analytical Mindset**

+* A key skill I have developed is the ability to analyse and solve a variety of problems.

 ## Education